-To organize and clean a disorganized refrigerator—it’s my very favorite of all household tasks, mostly because it’s a “done in a day” type of project, and there aren’t too many difficult decisions.
+To organize and clean a disorganized refrigerator — it’s my very favorite of all household tasks.
+It’s a “done in a day” type of project, and there aren’t too many difficult decisions.
 Items are either expired or still good.
-Plus, the fridge has a finite amount of space: It’s not like a never-ending amount of stuff can be stored in there.
-Nevertheless, for some it’s a daunting, fatiguing chore.
+Plus, the fridge has a finite amount of space: It’s not like a never-ending amount of stuff can be stored there.
+Nevertheless, for some, it’s a daunting, fatiguing chore.

 Style 1: The Side-by-Side Refrigerator

-This style of fridge offers a larger quantity of smaller shelves for better organization—making it easy to separate items, as compared to a single large compartment.
+This style of fridge offers a larger quantity of smaller shelves for better organization.
+This makes it easy to separate items, as compared to a single large compartment.
 Slide-out shelves allow you to reach items stored in the back, and the raised lip of the shelves prevents spills from spreading to other shelves.
-The pull-out wire drawer that comes inside the freezer of this style is very helpful with the storage of individually frozen meats.
+Use the pull-out wire drawer inside the freezer to store individually frozen meats.
 The negative side (pun!) of the side-by-side is that it is difficult to store trays and platters when entertaining.

 Style 2: The Armoire-Style Refrigerator

 The “armoire” fridge is definitely the most interior-visible fridge style.
 This style is ideal if you have mostly refrigerated (not frozen) items.
 There is abundant space for these items, and closer to eye-level.
 In my experience, people who see what food they have are more likely to use it and less likely to waste it.
-Seeing what’s needed is also very easy, so creating a grocery list is less trouble.
-The only negative is that bending over to retrieve freezer items, if the freezer is on the bottom, is part of the package.
+You can also see what you need so it’s very easy, to create a grocery list.
+The only negative is that bending over to retrieve freezer items if the freezer is on the bottom, is part of the package.

 There are so many different types of containers on the market—it can be dizzying to even begin to consider which to purchase.
 Here are some considerations that may help you decide.

 Whether plastic or glass, see-through bins make it easy to see everything, and no labels are necessary.
-Most rectangle or square clear containers can be stacked, taking advantage of vertical space.
+You can stack most rectangular or square clear containers to take advantage of vertical space.
 When using glass, leftovers can be safely reheated without transferring the food to a microwave-safe plate.
 One less dish to wash!

-Zip-top freezer bags are a popular option for storing individual or meal-sized portions of chili, soups, and sauces.
+Zip-top freezer bags are a popular option for storing individual or meal-sized portions of chilli, soups, and sauces.
 They are also great for storing ingredients such as cooked, shredded chicken or pre-cut veggies.
 Freezer bags come in a variety of sizes and are fairly inexpensive.
 Look for bags made without BPA; 365 Everyday Value, Hefty, Glad, or Ziploc are options.
-Plus, freezer bags are easily labeled, dated, and stacked like books on a shelf, taking up minimal space.
+Plus, you can easily label, date and stack freezer bags like books on a shelf, taking up minimal space.

 Ice Cube and Muffin Trays

-BPA-free ice cube and muffin trays are perfect for freezing and/or storing purees, fruits, and tiny portions of fruit juice or leftover wine.
-It’s an easy solution to freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
+BPA-free ice cube and muffin trays are perfect for freezing and/or storing purées, fruits, fruit juice or leftover wine.
+Simply freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
 Packing your baby’s lunch can also be as easy as putting a cube or two of peaches or applesauce directly from the freezer into a small container or baby food jar.
-Muffin trays can be used to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.
+Use muffin trays to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.

 Best Practices for Keeping Your Fridge Organized